Intensive Whale and Dolphin Week

-During the observation weeks with firmm you experience the whales and dolphins of the Strait of Gibraltar in their natural environment and deepen your knowledge about the marine mammals and the ocean habitat.
+During the intensive whale and dolphin weeks with firmm you experience the whales and dolphins of the Strait of Gibraltar in their natural environment and deepen your knowledge about the marine mammals and the ocean habitat.

 Whales and Dolphins